Learn basic photography skills at a venue with lots of photo opportunities

 The Rack 'n Grill food truck sells sticky beef ribs and a selection of pure hand-pressed beef burgers.
 Go with an appetite and tuck into the Hunger Buster (a double patty, triple cheese with caramelised onions and cheese).
 The food truck trades every Friday evening in Rylands 5–7pm.
 You’ll also spot them at various pop-up markets and music events.

 Crowd favourite: Flame-grilled ribs.
-These babies are hand rubbed with spice, slow cooked and flamed grilled in a sweet and sticky BBQ basting
+These babies are hand rubbed with spice, slow cooked and flame grilled in a sweet and sticky BBQ basting.

-Dish to try: The Smash Burger – a single patty, double cheese, grilled mushrooms, mushroom sauce, caramelized onions and topped with chilli relish.
+Most unique: The Smash Burger – a single patty, double cheese, grilled mushrooms, mushroom sauce, caramelised onions and topped with chilli relish.
 Definitely cannot get this burger anywhere else.

 7 Johnston road | Rylands | Cape Town | 072 525 2912

-You’ll find the Dairy Den in Sea Point, where it serves soft serves and doughnuts.
+You’ll find the Dairy Den in Sea Point, where soft serves and doughnuts are served.
 We love this spot not only because they serve oreo cones and honeycomb ice cream, but also because they’re totally halaal.

-Crowd favourite: Belgian dipped vanilla soft serve (the only one of its kind in SA) served on a unique black oreo cone.
+Crowd favourite: Belgian dipped vanilla soft serve (the only one of its kind in South Africa) served on a unique black Oreo cone.